 Data protection code of practice

-The Practice’s Data protection code of practice provides the required procedures to ensure that we comply with the 1998 Data Protection Act.
+The Practice’s Data protection code of practice provides the required procedures to ensure that we comply with the General Data Protection Regulations.
 It is a condition of engagement that everyone at the practice complies with the code of practice.

 Access to records